Set Current Location

 Unlike many of South Florida's state parks, Barnacle State Historic Park is centrally-located and easily accessible by automobile.
 Just off the main street in trendy Coconut Grove, this five-acre (2.02 hectare) historic site offers visitors a glimpse into a past full of beauty and luxury.
 This stately structure was originally the home of Ralph Middleton Munroe, a landowner and yacht enthusiast who hailed from New York.
 Before and after Munroe's passing, measures were taken to assure that the property reflected South Florida's culture and blossoming heritage.
 Guests can tour Munroe's home or explore the lush land outside.
 The park also offers ample amenities for wildlife watching and picnicking.

-Crandon Park includes three miles (3.21 kilometers) of sandy beach, park area, an 18-hole golf course, and soccer and softball fields.
-Its beach was named one of the top ten in the United States.
+Crandon Park is three miles (3.21 kilometres) of sandy beach, park area with an 18-hole golf course, soccer and softball fields.
+The beach is named as one of the top ten in the United States.
 The park also includes a promenade, concession stands, picnic areas and an amusement area.
 The amusement area is home to an antique carousel, a splash fountain, an outdoor roller rink and a beach-front playground.
-The park is open daily at 8a.

 The picturesque Venetian Pool is truly a one-of-a-kind attraction.
 This public swimming pool, chiseled out of a coral rock quarry in the 1920s, looks like a natural rock formation, except that no natural rock formation could be so perfectly suited to human enjoyment.
 This historical landmark is a work of art with its gushing fountains, coral caves and waterfalls.
 The 820,000 gallons of cool, refreshing spring water are replaced daily.
 Tours are conducted here.